fred-lev/letsgo/01_hello_world/README.md

-# 01 hello world
+# Notice

-The code in this directory has been written following the `learn-go-with-tests` tutorial [hello-world](https://quii.gitbook.io/learn-go-with-tests/go-fundamentals/hello-world)
+The code in this directory has been written while going through the [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests/) tutorial.